Close

 Streamlined Taxation System

 One of the primary advantages of GST for insurance buyers is the simplification of the taxation system.
-Prior to GST, there were multiple taxes, such as service tax, VAT, and central excise, among others, which were levied on different aspects of insurance premiums.
+Before GST, multiple taxes, such as service tax, VAT, and central excise, were levied on different insurance premiums.

 Uniform Tax Treatment

 Another advantage of GST for insurance buyers is the uniform tax treatment across different types of insurance policies.
-Prior to GST, different types of insurance policies were subjected to different tax rates.
+Before GST, other insurance policies were subjected to different tax rates.

 For instance, life insurance premiums were subject to service tax, while general insurance premiums were subject to VAT.
-This non-uniform tax treatment often led to complexities in determining the correct tax rate for various insurance policies.
+This non-uniform tax treatment often complicates determining the correct tax rate for various insurance policies.

 Increased Input Tax Credit (ITC)

-Input Tax Credit (ITC) is a mechanism that allows businesses to claim credit for the taxes paid on their purchases and offset it against the taxes collected on their sales.
+Input Tax Credit (ITC) allows businesses to claim credit for the taxes paid on their purchases and offset it against the taxes collected on their sales.
 GST has significantly increased the scope of ITC, which has resulted in cost savings for insurance buyers.
+Before GST, insurers could not claim credit for various taxes paid on their inputs, such as services from intermediaries, asset repair and maintenance, and office supplies.

 Transparency and Compliance